Western Colorado MSW Program

 I am proud to represent social work in Western Colorado.
 Issues of social and environmental justice in our rural and mountain communities are important.
 It's exciting to bring social work to this part of the state as we build the local workforce.

-2019 Western Colorado Two-Year Program Final Admission Deadline
+2020 Western Colorado Advanced Standing Program Early Admission Deadline